moshekaplan/palo_alto_firewall_analyzer/README.md

 Python3 scripts for reviewing and fixing Palo Alto Firewall configurations

-This repository contains the script `pan_analyzer.py`, which can detects and fix Palo Alto Network firewall configuration issues.
+This repository contains the script `pan_analyzer`, which can detects and fix Palo Alto Network firewall configuration issues.

 The validators are designed to have as few false positives as possible.
 If there is a false positive, please [report an issue](https://github.com/moshekaplan/palo_alto_firewall_analyzer/issues/new)!

 ## Quickstart
+Install the module with `pip install pan_analyzer`

 The first time you launch the analyzer, it will create a `PAN_CONFIG.cfg` file in `"~\.pan_policy_analyzer\` and instruct you to edit it.